mohitraval26/STDP_Learning_Rule_SNN/README.md

 Spike times and membrane voltages offer insights into neuron activations and STDP-driven plasticity.

-Execution time comparison between SNN with STDP and CNN demonstrated the computational efficiency of the SNN approach.
+Execution time comparison between SNN with STDP and ANN demonstrated the computational efficiency of the SNN approach.
 The comparison captured in the form of graphs is as follows:

-CNN
+ANN

 ![image](https://github.com/user-attachments/assets/43e98cb7-156d-4771-9cec-11877b9fa663)